civican/legisinfo/44-1/bills/C-70/bill_text.md

   **(2)** A person or entity that is subject to a production order made under section 20.4 with respect to any information, record or document that they preserved under a preservation order made under section 20.3 shall destroy the information, record or document that would not be retained in the ordinary course of business and any document that is prepared for the purpose of preserving the information, record or document under that section as soon as feasible after the earlier of

-    the day on which the production order is revoked, and
+    the day on which the production order is revoked; and

     the day on which the information, record or document, or document prepared for the purpose of preserving the information, record or document, is produced under the production order.